m00nwtchr/pam-keepassxc/README.md

 ### Contributing

 This is literally the first time I'm doing anything with PAM, so I'd appreciate it if someone would point out all the terrible mistakes I'm probably making :D

+### License

+The source code in this repository is licensed under the [Mozilla Public License (MPL)](LICENSE).
+However, due to the inclusion of the GPLv3.0-licensed `pamsm` crate, any resulting compiled binaries are licensed under the GPLv3.0.

+If you distribute the compiled binaries, you must comply with the terms of the GPLv3.0.